farsanasakkeer/cpp05/README.md

 ### Summary:
 Exception handling in C++ allows you to gracefully handle errors and exceptional conditions.
 By using try-catch blocks, you can separate error-handling code from normal code flow, making your programs more robust and maintainable.

+## ex01
+std::ofstream: This is a stream class to write on files.
+It is part of the C++ Standard Library and is included via the <fstream> header.

+( ... ).c_str() converts the resulting std::string to a C-style string
+(i.e., a pointer to a null-terminated array of characters), which is required by the open method of std::ofstream.

+open() Method: The open method of std::ofstream opens a file whose name is specified by the C-style string.
+If the file does not exist, it will be created.
 ## ex02

 ```bash